What Is Xliv In Numbers

 • Clock faces: Many clocks still use Roman numerals to denote hours.

-• Outlines and chapter numbering: Books and documents might utilize Roman numerals for outlines or chapter numbers.
+• Outlines and chapter numbering: Books and documents might apply Roman numerals for outlines or chapter numbers.

 • Copyright dates: Films and other media sometimes display copyright years using Roman numerals.